tmtsoftware/csw/docs/src/main/framework/deploying-components.md

 ## ContainerCmd

-`ContainerCmd` is a helper utility provided as a part of framework.
-This helps component writers to start their components inside container.
+`ContainerCmd` is a helper utility provided as a part of the framework.
+This helps component writers to start their components inside a container, but can also be used to start standalone components (not in a container).

-A main application needs to be created which uses framework provided utility `csw.framework.deploy.containercmd.ContainerCmd` to start a container or standalone component.
-The utility supports following parameters which can be provided as arguments to the application :
+A main application needs to be created which uses the framework provided utility `csw.framework.deploy.containercmd.ContainerCmd` to start a container or standalone component.
+The utility supports the following parameters, which can be provided as arguments to the application :

 * fully qualified path of the configuration file
 * **local** if the above path is a path to a file available on local disk.
-If this argument is not provided the file will be looked up in the `configuration service` using the same path.
+If this argument is not provided the file will be looked up in the Configuration Service using the same path.
 * **standalone** if the configuration file describes a component to be run in standalone mode.
 If this argument is not provided the application expects a configuration file describing a container component and will use it to start a container with all the components as described in the file.